allure-framework/allure2/.github/PULL_REQUEST_TEMPLATE.md

 * Thank you so much for sending us a pull request!
 *
 * Make sure you have a clear name for your pull request.
-* The name should starts with a capital letter and no dot is required in the end of the sentence.
+* The name should start with a capital letter and no dot is required in the end of the sentence.
 * To link the request with isses use the following notation: (fixes #123, fixes #321\) *
 * An example of good pull request names: